 Resources & Reading list

-You will complete an independent research project, and this will be assessed through the submission of a project file and a written paper of up to 5000 words.
+You will complete an independent research project, and this will be assessed through the submission of a written paper of up to 5000 words, laid out in the same format of a peer reviewed journal of your choice, supported by a project file.
+The project file will evidence the detail of the processes you have followed to complete your project.

 This is how we’ll formally assess what you have learned in this module.